pcapriotti/optparse-applicative/README.md

 [![Hackage page (downloads and API reference)][hackage-png]][hackage] [![Hackage-Deps][hackage-deps-png]][hackage-deps]

-`optparse-applicative` is a haskell library for parsing options on the command line, and providing a powerful [applicative] interface for composing them.
+`optparse-applicative` is a Haskell library for parsing options on the command line, and providing a powerful [applicative] interface for composing them.